-We may be unable to establish any agreements with third-party manufacturers or do so on favorable terms.
-Even if we are able to establish agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including:
+We may be unable to enter into additional agreements with third-party manufacturers or suppliers or do so on favorable terms.
+Our anticipated reliance on a limited number of third party-manufacturers or suppliers exposes us to the following risks:

-- reliance on the third party for regulatory, compliance and quality assurance; - · reliance on the third party for product development, analytical testing, and data generation to support regulatory applications; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, the issuance of an FDA Form 483 notice or warning letter, or other enforcement action by FDA or other regulatory authority; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - carrier disruptions or increased costs that are beyond our control; and - failure to deliver our drugs under specified storage conditions and in a timely manner.
+- reliance on the third party for regulatory, compliance and quality assurance; - reliance on the third party for product development, analytical testing, and data generation to support regulatory applications; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, the issuance of an FDA Form 483 notice or warning letter, or other enforcement action by FDA or other regulatory authority; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - carrier disruptions or increased costs that are beyond our control; and - failure to deliver our drugs under specified storage conditions and in a timely manner.